Ley789/SimpleRayTracer/Thesis/thesis.md

 The common crucial factors lead to common optimizations.
 For the amount of rays, it suffices to reduce the number of rays to reduce the computation time.
 This can be achieved by reducing the primary rays (smaller resolution) or reducing the number of secondary rays.
-The second fact, the scene complexity, can be optimized by using the mentioned acceleration data structures.
-Also using optimized intersection functions leads to reduced computation time.
+The scene complexity can be reduced by using the mentioned acceleration data structures.
+Also using optimized intersection functions leads to reduced computation times.

 Ray tracing is known to be massively parallel problem, because the result of each ray can be calculated independently.
 The optimization of ray tracing is a topic of interest